jlzych/jlzych.com/source/posts/2019-11-23-a-story-about-the-importance-of-designing-every-screen.html.md

 ---
-title: A story about the importance of designing every screen
+title: A cautionary tale about the importance of designing every screen
 date: 2019-11-23 16:27 PST
 tags: "product design"
 description: "\"What does the 'Archived' tab look like?\" I was walking the engineers through the final designs of some admin screens when they asked me this.
 The page is just a table of objects, with a tab showing the active ones, and another tab showing archived ones."